microsoft/autogen/dotnet/nuget/NUGET.md

 ## AutoGen
+### Update on 0.0.4
+- Move out dependency of Semantic Kernel
+- Add type `IChatLLM` as connector to LLM

 ### Update on 0.0.3
 - In AutoGen.SourceGenerator, rename FunctionAttribution to FunctionAttribute
 - In AutoGen, refactor over ConversationAgent, UserProxyAgent, and AssistantAgent